artsiom-tsaryonau/supply-chain-product-catalog/README.md

 - introduce logging
 - introduce domain model instead of adhoc JSON conversions
 - introduce pagination for product lists
-- introduce unit testing rather than relying on real server
+- introduce unit testing rather than relying on real server for API testing
 - introduce code documentation rather than comments
+- introduce fallbacks in case of API failures if needed